coleenquadros/configuration/README.md

 Once a user is created, an email invitation to join the account will be sent with all relevant information.

 #### Adding your public GPG key

-A base64 encoded binary GPG key should be added to the user file.
+A base64 encoded binary GPG key should be added to the user file, under the `public_gpg_key` parameter.

 To export your key:
 ```
 gpg --export <redhat_username>@redhat.com | base64